henryblue/MxVideoPlayer/README.md

 # MxVideoPlayer
-A simple video player can play a variety of video formats
+A simple video player support mobile and TV